philltran/CubeCell-GPS-Helium-Mapper-1/README.md

 ## Note on hardware
 If you have not yet bought any Helium Mapper hardware, consider the LilyGo TTGO T-Beam instead of the Heltec CubeCell.
 The cost is similar, but the Heltec uses **closed-source binaries** in their Platform libraries while TTGO is open-source with ESP32.
-The TTGO also has a superior GPS antenna, buttons, WiFi, Bluetooth, and a better power manager.
-The Heltec CubeCell is smaller and lower power in sleep.
+The TTGO also has a superior GPS antenna, more buttons, WiFi, Bluetooth, and a power management IC.
+The Heltec CubeCell is physically smaller and lower power in sleep.
+Study the tradeoffs.

+### CubeCell Version
+Heltec has released multiple versions of the CubeCell GPS units.
+This software works only with the `CubeCell GPS 6502 v1.1`.
+You can see the different versions [here](https://heltec-automation-docs.readthedocs.io/en/latest/cubecell/dev-board/htcc-ab02s/hardware_update_log.html#v1-1).
+The v1.1 has been for sale since early 2021, and has an AIR530Z GPS module.
+If you have one of the older 2020 boards, then this build won't work on it.

 ## Usage
 The CubeCell only has one User Button, so a short press steps to the next menu entry, and a long press selects that entry.